Tis1201/data_fs04/src/lib/server/messaging/README.md

 The messaging system supports dynamic, temporary subscriptions—ideal for real-time UIs such as forms, modals, or dashboards.

 **How it works:**
-- When a frontend component (e.g., a form) wants to receive messages for a specific scope (such as a WhatsApp account), it sends a `subscribe` message over SSE or WebSocket using an explicit, extensible structure:
+- When a frontend component (e.g., a form) wants to receive messages for a specific scope (such as a WhatsApp account), it uses MQTT notifications or WebSocket subscriptions using an explicit, extensible structure:

   ```json
   {